xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_adaptive_payments.md

         Additional settings:
     *   **Test/Live mode**: Payment method operation mode.
     *   **Order id prefix**: A prefix that will be added to the IDs of all the orders originating from this store to make them unique.
-This value is required only if you use your PayPal account with more than one stores.
+This value is required only if you use your PayPal account with more than one store.

 4. Activate the payment method.
     ![]({{site.baseurl}}/attachments/8751079/9437186.png)